Skip to main content

 Do Heat Pumps Work in Older Rental Properties?

-A common concern among landlords with older Victorian terrace, Edwardian, or 1930s–1960s properties is whether heat pumps can work effectively.
-The short answer is yes — with proper installation design.
+A common concern among landlords with older Victorian terrace, Edwardian, or 1930s to 1960s properties is whether heat pumps can work effectively.
+The short answer is yes, with proper installation design.
 Modern heat pumps can deliver comfortable temperatures in most UK housing stock.
+The 2025 planning rule changes (1-metre boundary rule removed) are particularly helpful for terraced houses with narrow side passages.

 Making Heat Pumps Work in Older Rental Properties

-- High-temperature heat pumps: Newer models can deliver flow temperatures of 65–70°C, suitable for existing radiator systems without full radiator replacement.
+• High-temperature heat pumps: Newer models can deliver flow temperatures of 65 to 70 degrees C, suitable for existing radiator systems without full radiator replacement.

 Can landlords claim the Boiler Upgrade Scheme?

 Yes.
-Private landlords — including individual buy-to-let landlords, portfolio landlords, HMO landlords, and limited company landlords — are all eligible for the Boiler Upgrade Scheme.
+Private landlords, portfolio landlords, HMO landlords, and limited company landlords are all eligible for the Boiler Upgrade Scheme.
 The grant is based on property eligibility, not on who owns it or who lives in it.
 There is no income means-test and no requirement linked to tenant circumstances.

 Does the Boiler Upgrade Scheme apply to rental properties?

 Yes.
 The scheme covers rental properties in the same way as owner-occupied homes.
-The property simply needs to meet the standard eligibility criteria: valid EPC, existing fossil fuel heating, located in England or Wales, not a new-build, and installed by an MCS-certified contractor.
+The property simply needs to meet the standard eligibility criteria: existing fossil fuel heating, located in England or Wales, not a new-build, and installed by an MCS-certified contractor.
+From 28 April 2026, the EPC requirement has been removed.

 How do I make a Boiler Upgrade Scheme application as a landlord?

-You do not apply directly — your MCS-certified installer applies to Ofgem on your behalf.
-Your steps are: check your EPC is valid, get 3 quotes from MCS installers, accept the best quote (which should show the grant deducted), and let the installer handle the paperwork.
+You do not apply directly.
+Your MCS-certified installer applies to Ofgem on your behalf.
+Your steps are: confirm your property is eligible, get 3 quotes from MCS installers, accept the best quote (which should show the grant deducted), and let the installer handle the paperwork.
 The grant is paid directly to the installer, so you only pay the net balance.

 Can I claim the Boiler Upgrade Scheme on multiple rental properties?

-Yes — there is no limit on the number of claims you can make.
-Each eligible property in your portfolio can receive the full grant amount (£7,500 per heat pump).
+Yes.
+There is no limit on the number of claims you can make.
+Each eligible property in your portfolio can receive the full grant amount.
 A landlord with five eligible properties could claim up to £37,500 in total.
-Each claim is processed independently and each property must meet eligibility criteria in its own right.
+Each claim is processed independently.

 Does the Boiler Upgrade Scheme cover HMO properties?

 Yes, HMOs (Houses in Multiple Occupation) are eligible provided the property is a single dwelling with a single heating system.
-Schemes that heat multiple units via one plant room may have different treatment — discuss with your installer.
-The HMO must have a valid EPC and meet all standard eligibility criteria.
+Schemes that heat multiple units via one plant room may have different treatment.
+Discuss with your installer.

 What EPC rating do I need to qualify for the Boiler Upgrade Scheme?